kaskroot/napo.lol/content/index.md

 ---
-title: Welcome to Napoleon's Blog
+title: Welcome to Napoleon's Blo
 ---